 Staff continually evaluate people's experiences to ensure that, as far as possible, people who are using the service are provided with the right care and support in the right place to meet their outcomes.
-People are well informed about any changes implemented, and their views have been heard and taken into account.
+People are well informed and their views are central to any changes implemented.

 Leaders empower others to become involved in comprehensive quality assurance systems and activities, including self-evaluation, promoting responsibility and accountability.
-This leads to the development of an ongoing improvement plan that details the future direction of the service.
+This leads to the development of an ongoing, dynamic and responsive improvement plan that details the future direction of the service.
 This is well managed, with research and good practice documents being used to benchmark measurable outcomes

 There are some systems in place to monitor aspects of service delivery however, there is confusion and a lack of clarity regarding roles and responsibilities.
 Quality assurance processes, including self-evaluation and improvement plans, are largely ineffective.
 The approaches taken are not sufficiently detailed to demonstrate the impact of any planned improvement.

-There is little effective evaluation of people's experiences to ensure that they are supported to meet their outcomes.
+There is little effective evaluation of people's experiences to ensure they are supported to meet their outcomes.
 The lack of individualised support and limited aspirations to help people get the most out of life have a detrimental effect on people's overall wellbeing.